Chelsea F.C.–Liverpool F.C. rivalry: Recent years (2016–present)

 Since then, the rivalry has cooled down a little bit, though fans of both clubs still hold a dislike for each other.
 Liverpool, then under Jürgen Klopp, would beat Chelsea in four successive major finals during this period: the 2019 UEFA Super Cup, the 2022 EFL Cup final and the 2022 FA Cup final (all on penalties), as well as finally winning their first Premier League title in the 2019–20 season.
 The two clubs met again in the final of the 2024 EFL Cup, with Liverpool winning 1–0 in extra-time thanks to a header from Reds captain Virgil van Dijk.
 Chelsea also gave Liverpool a guard of honour when the latter won the 2019–20 and 2024–25 titles.

+Crossing the divide

-Players who have played for both teams
+Played for both teams

 Below are the players who have played for both Chelsea and Liverpool.

 Chelsea, then Liverpool

 Mohamed Salah joined Chelsea in 2014, but was used sparingly, only making 19 appearances in total for the club.

 The Egyptian signed for Liverpool in 2017, scoring 44 goals in his debut season.
-With Liverpool, Salah has won the Premier League, the UEFA Champions League, and the FIFA Club World Cup.
+With Liverpool, Salah won two Premier Leagues, the UEFA Champions League, and the FIFA Club World Cup.